 CONCEPT OF THE ORDER

 Recent Soils show only incipient marks of soil-forming processes because of youthfulness, truncation of an older solum or, less commonly, because the soil material is resistant to alteration.
-Soil formation has been sufficient to develop a distinct topsoil, or as in the case of fine-textured wetland soils, to have ripened sufficiently that fluid layers are not close to the surface.
+Soil formation has been sufficient to develop a distinct topsoil or, as in the case of fine-textured wetland soils, to have moderately fluid or very fluid layers not close to the surface, indicating the onset of pedogenesis.
 A continuous cover of vascular plants is normally well established.
 The concept of the order relates predominantly to weak soil development rather than to the length of time of soil formation.

-CORELATION
+CORRELATION